AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/weeklyReport.md

 ## Transport of the approved boxes

-After the verification of the taping, all the boxes are tranported to the library for the final installation
+After the verification of the taping, all the boxes are transported to the library for the final installation

 In progress.